CET Prague Study Abroad

 Experience the Czech Republic with CET

 Around Prague.
 Take in a concert by the Czech Symphony in the Senate Gardens.
-Go paddle boating on the river.
+Go paddle boating on the Vltava river.
 Spend an afternoon volunteering with a local organization.
 Attend a local neighborhood festival.
 Each term offers different opportunities to get to know the city and your cohort.

 Away from the city.
 Prague’s central location means easy access to the rest of Europe—but with so many CET-arranged excursions, you may not need to leave.
 All students visit UNESCO World Heritage site Český Krumlov during orientation.
 See Kutná Hora, famous for its church decorated with bones.
 Understand the Czechoslovak history of gulags at Jáchymov